Is the ASA truly bilingual ?

 How long is recess?

-A 20-minute recess is scheduled for both morning and afternoon.
-The lunch period includes enough time for eating, extracurricular activities and an outdoor recess.
-This way, everyone has time to play outside!
+A 25-minute recess is scheduled for both morning and afternoon.
+The lunch period is 55 minutes long and includes enough time for eating, indoors and outdoors activities.

 Are there sports and outdoor activities?

 Our students have physical education and outdoor play every day.
 Don’t forget that they have access to a gym and a large outdoor space right on the school premises… Come and see our brand new synthetic field!
-Track and field, outdoor fitness, skating, cross-country skiing, snowshoeing, team sports, cycling… there are so many possibilities that even gardening is foreseable in the spring!
-We even have a farmhouse, flower and vegetable gardens.
-The sprouts grown in the horticulture room can be transplanted as soon as the nice warm days of spring arrive.
+Track and field, cross-country skiing, snowshoeing, team sports… there are so many possibilities that we even have gardening in the spring!
+We also have a farmhouse, flower and vegetable gardens.

 Does the school have a day care program?

 Of course!
-Day care students are welcomed as of 7:00 a.m. in our Morning Garden, where breakfast is served!
+All students are welcomed by our day care staff as of 7:00 a.m.!
 Music, supervised activities and educational games are also on the menu.
-When classes are over, the after-school program begins with a wide range of activities as well as a homework program, from 3:10 p.m. to 6:00 p.m.
+When classes are over, from 3:15 p.m. to 6:00 p.m., extracurricular activities are offered.
+At 4:00 p.m., the after-school program begins with a wide range of activities as well as a homework period.

 Do teachers give a lot of homework and lessons?

 No!
 There is a balance between work at school and work at home.
-The advantage of enrolling your child in the homework and lessons service is that he or she is supervised by monitors and teachers.
+The advantage of enrolling your child in the day care is the homework and lessons service that is supervised by our staff.

 What training do the Academy teachers have?

 In addition to having a solid background in an appropriate field, they are creative and innovative, and therefore up-to-date with the latest developments in education and skilled with technological tools.
-They are excellent communicators, preferably bilingual, who will master written and spoken French and have extensive general knowledge.
-They also stand out by their ability to be a team player and their commitment to sustainable development.
-And all of them are devoted to their students, whom they guide toward success.
+They are excellent communicators in their teaching language, and have great general knowledge.
+They also stand out by their ability to be a team player and their commitment to develop students’ talents.

 Do students have access to specialized services?